This is NOT an official government website. We are an independent resource providing information and assistance to travelers.

 TLDR : Answer Summary

-When re-entering Thailand with a new passport that has an Extension of Stay and re-entry permit in the old passport, immigration will issue a small entry stamp in the new passport.
-This stamp will indicate the arrival date and the date until which you can stay in Thailand, matching the expiration date of the extension in the old passport.
-Additionally, it's required to visit the immigration office to transfer the extension and re-entry stamps from the old passport to the new one.
+When you re-enter Thailand with a new passport that has an Extension of Stay and re-entry permit in your old passport, Immigration will issue a small rectangle entry stamp in your new passport.
+This stamp will indicate your arrival date and the date you are permitted to stay, which coincides with the expiration date of your extension/re-entry in the old passport.
+It will also be noted that your extension/re-entry is in the old passport.
+After re-entering, you must take both passports to the immigration office where you obtained the extension to have the relevant stamps transferred.

 Yep, it will be until your current extension expires